Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 This is another glaring falsehood.
 Muslims certainly believe in Jesus (PBUH), as believing in all of Allah’s Messengers is an article of faith.
 Thus, it is not permissible for a believer to deny the Prophethood of Jesus (PBUH).
 We only reject the lies that were attributed to Allah, wherein the Christians say that Jesus is God and the son of God, as part of a trinity.
 Muslims categorically refute such claims and uphold the truth of Allah’s Oneness, without partners or offspring.

 Regarding the Prophet Jesus (PBUH), Muslims believe in his miraculous birth and that he was solely a Prophet of God.
-He was not a deity, nor was he the son of Allah.
-He only called on people to worship Allah and never sought to be worshipped himself.
+Isa was not a deity, nor was he the son of Allah.
+He only called on people to worship Allah.
+He never asked for humans to worship him.
 We also believe in the second coming of Jesus (PBUH) towards the end of time.
 Our rejection of the Trinity must not be misconstrued as a rejection of Prophet Jesus (PBUH).

 Myth 5: Islam is an intolerant religion

 People often think of Islamic as an intolerant religion, which oppresses people of other faiths.
 However, Islam has always been noble in its treatment of disbelievers.
 The Quran and Sunnah teach us how to be fair in our treatment of people from other religions.
-Non-Muslims are given the freedom to practice their religion and are not to be treated unjustly, according to Islam.
+Islam gives non-Muslims the freedom to practice their religion and does not allow them to be treated unjustly.

 Myth 6: Islam is only a religion of Arabs

-Islam was certainly revealed in Arabia, to an Arab Prophet (PBUH).
-The Quran was also revealed in Arabic.
+Allah certainly revealed Islam in Arabia, to an Arab Prophet (PBUH).
+He also revealed the Quran in Arabic.
 Nonetheless, it is a universal religion, which is aimed at all of mankind and not limited to any era.
 It is certainly not a race-based religion, as the concept of the Muslim Ummah (nation) ensures that believers are united by faith.

 Indeed, the majority of Muslims are non-Arabs, with Asian Muslims comfortably outnumbering Arab Muslims.
 Among the countries with the largest Muslim populations are Indonesia, India, and Pakistan.
 There are also people regularly accepting Islam in the West after embracing its message of pure monotheism.
 Our religion does not discriminate against anyone based on race or country.
 People from any country can become Muslim, as Islam was revealed for all of mankind.